 Women are two times more likely than male investors to desire to invest in companies that generate positive environmental and social impact, according to one Morgan Stanley study.
 Together, these two demographics, millennials and women, represent a large percentage of the current population seeking investments that align their personal values with their investment strategies, and they are influencing the way other members of the family invest and deliver on their philanthropic goals.
 Although research shows that 54%¹ of people believe that there is a tradeoff between sustainable investing and financial returns, this belief is a myth and many millennials understand this.

 This special interest of the millennials represents a terrific opportunity for families to connect with them in the context of their philanthropy and strategic investments.
 Parents and senior members of the family who are eager to educate and integrate their children and grandchildren can invite them to learn more about the family portfolio of investments and philanthropy, while making a meaningful contribution in ideas and strategies in both areas.
 And it provides a perfect window to engage them in the family discussions around mission and goals.

-They can educate the “elders” on the different types, whether it be thematic investing, focusing on themes such as sustainable water, low carbon, clean energy, women, etc. or values based investing, seeking to restrict exposure to specific objectionable industries and companies or ESG integration, choosing investments based on the environment, social and governance criteria, it is an opportunity to engage in my favorite topic, the "the Money talk."
+They can educate the “elders” on the different types, whether it be thematic investing, focusing on themes such as sustainable water, low carbon, clean energy, women, etc. or values based investing, seeking to restrict exposure to specific objectionable industries and companies or environmental, social and governance (ESG) integration, choosing investments based on the environment, social and governance criteria, it is an opportunity to engage in my favorite topic, the "the Money talk."